top of page

 Examples of reasons:

-Your child, your spouse and/or yourself suffer from a serious physical or mental illness which requires medication and/or treatment that is not accessible in your country of origin, either because they do not offer it or because you cannot afford it.
+Your child, your spouse and/or yourself suffer from a serious physical or mental illness which requires medication and/or treatment that is not accessible in your country of origin, either because they do not offer it or because you would not be able to afford it.

 Examples of evidence: